danmaclean/gee_fu/README.md

 * Follow the instructions at README_FOR_DATA.mdown
 * Start the gee-fu server with `foreman start`
 * Visit http://localhost:5000
-* Once you've signed up as the first user use `rake admin:set email=me@example.com` to set your account as an admin to add Organisms
+* Once you've signed up as the first user use `rake admin:set email=me@example.com` to set your account as an admin to be able add Organisms

+### Start GeeFu